Non-voting members of the United States House of Representatives: American Samoa

 As the U.S. Virgin Islands and Guam had delegates in Washington, D.C., the American Samoa-based Political Status Study Commission had meetings with the delegates from these two territories.
 They came home to Pago Pago convinced of the importance of having this representation in the nation's capital.
 Members of the American Samoa Fono had already been attending budget hearings in Washington for over a decade by 1970.
 During a special session held in July 1969, Salanoa Aumoeualogo, the President of the American Samoa Senate, introduced Senate Bill 54 to create a delegate at-large to Washington with four-year terms (without congressional rights), which was approved by Governor Owen Aspinall on August 8, 1969.
-A. U. Fuimaono was elected at the first delegate at-large in 1970 before ending his term to run unsuccessfully for Governor of American Samoa.
+A. U. Fuimaono was elected as the first delegate at-large in 1970 before ending his term to run unsuccessfully for Governor of American Samoa.
 A. P. Lutali became the territory's second delegate to Washington in 1975.
 Fofō Sunia was elected in 1978 after Lutali declined to run for reelection.
 He went to Washington knowing his term would be limited to two years, since a law had passed establishing an official non-voting delegate seat for American Samoa.
 Sunia was elected as American Samoa's first congressional delegate in 1981.